EdwardJXLi/DungeonKeeper/README.md

   - Press "Escape" again to exit the pause menu.

 ## Phase 4: Task 2
-Example log is too long to fit here, so refer to `example_game_logs.txt`.
+Example log is too long to fit here, so please refer to `example_game_logs.txt`.

 ## Phase 4: Task 3
 There are a couple areas that could be improved.
 For one, functionality between